HybridiSpeksi/hs-2024/songBook/README.md

+# songBook is built with node

+npm run build creates songBook json

-# Python scripts for creating the songbook
+## Python scripts for creating the songbook

 * createLyricsJson.py: